osteele/gojekyll/README.md

   - [x] Live reload
 - [ ] Windows -- not tested

+Intentional differences from Jekyll:

+- `serve` doesn't write to the file system
+- No `.sass-cache`.
+(When caching is added, it will go to a temporary directory.)
+- Server live reload is always on.

 ## Install

 ```bash
 go get -u osteele/gojekyll/cmd/gojekyll
 ```

-Sometimes this package benefits from my unmerged improvements to the **acstech/liquid** library.
+You get slightly better Liquid template parsing from some unmerged pull requests to the **acstech/liquid** library.
 If you want to use [my fork](https://github.com/osteele/liquid) instead:

 ```bash
 cd $(go env GOPATH)/src/github.com/acstech/liquid